KyleRego/anki_record/README.md

   - Use more specific RSpec matchers than `eq` everywhere
   - Reduce TODO comments
   - Investigate if note guid is determined in Anki in a non-random way
+  - Note method missing should throw an error if the missing method is not one it responds to

 ### Release checklist
 - Remove `require "pry"`